dodsonphillip62/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this translates to prioritizing clear, concise code that can be easily understood and maintained over complex, convoluted solutions.
 It's about writing code that solves the problem at hand without unnecessary complexity, which not only enhances readability but also reduces potential bugs and eases future enhancements.
 Always strive for simplicity in your designs and implementations, because what seems simple today will likely be robust and scalable tomorrow."

+# 2024-02-03
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.
+This quote reminds us that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+Instead, focus on writing clear, readable, and functional code first, then optimize only when it's truly needed, backed by profiling data and performance metrics.
+Remember, simplicity and maintainability often contribute more to a program's long-term success than premature optimizations do.